X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 ## New Statements and Functions

 There are several new statement and functions.
-Note that all BASIC keywords (such as `FOR`) get converted into tokens (such as `$81`), and the tokens for the new keywords have not been finalized yet.
-Therefore, loading BASIC program saved from a different revision of BASIC may mix up keywords.
+Note that all BASIC keywords (such as `FOR`) get converted into tokens (such as `$81`), and the tokens for the new keywords have likely shifted from one ROM version to the next.
+Therefore, loading BASIC program saved from an old revision of BASIC may mix up keywords.
+As of ROM version R42, the keyword token positions should no longer shift and programs saved in R42 BASIC should be compatible with future versions.

 ### ASC